-Brigatinib is a tyrosine kinase inhibitor indicated for use by individuals with ALK-positive (anaplastic lymphoma kinase) metastatic non-small cell lung cancer (NSCLC), who are intolerant to or have progressed while on Xalkori (crizotinib).
+Brigatinib is a tyrosine kinase inhibitor that may be used for ALK-positive (anaplastic lymphoma kinase) metastatic (has spread to other parts of the body) non-small cell lung cancer (NSCLC).
 Monitoring of individuals on brigatinib is essential, as there is an increased risk of developing certain side effects, such as interstitial lung disease/pneumonitis, hypertension, and abnormally slow heart rate while taking the medication.1 Brigatinib is an orally administered tablet.

 How does brigatinib work?